allbesmart/oaibox-flexric/README.md

 DB_NAME = xapp_db2
 ```

-Next, you can fetch some statistics from the E2 Agents using python xApps via `$ python3 build/examples/xApp/python3/xapp_gtp_moni.py`, while in other window you can start a second xApp developed in c `$ build/examples/xApp/c/monitor/xapp_monitor_all`
+Next, you can fetch some statistics from the E2 Agents using python xApps via `$ python3 build/examples/xApp/python3/xapp_gtp_moni.py`, while in other window you can start a second xApp developed in c `$ build/examples/xApp/c/monitor/xapp_kpm_moni`

 You can also start wireshark and see how E2AP messages are flowing.
 At this point, FlexRIC is working correctly in your computer and you have already tested the multi-agent, multi-xApp and multi-language capabilities.

 The latency that you observe in your monitor xApp is the latency from the E2 Agent to the nearRT-RIC and xApp.
-In modern computers the latency should be less than 200 microseconds or 50x faster than the O-RAN specified maximum nearRT-RIC latency of 10 ms.
+In modern computers the latency should be less than 200 microseconds or 50x faster than the O-RAN specified minimum nearRT-RIC latency i.e., (10 ms - 1 sec) range.
+Therefore, FlexRIC is well suited for use cases with ultra low-latency requirements.
 Additionally, all the data received in the xApp is also written to /tmp/xapp_db in case that offline data processing is wanted (e.g., Machine
 Learning/Artificial Intelligence applications).
 Please, check the example folder for other working xApp use cases.